 Unfortunately, over the past 30 years, some areas of the park have become degraded and have attracted some inappropriate uses.

 As trustee of the Park, we’ve made a significant investment in the area.
-Approximately $2M has allowed us to provide the community with Seaway Diver Access Stairs, amenities block, extra beach showers, upgrades to the Seaway Kiosk and the rehabilitation of Moondarewa Spit.
+Approximately $2M has allowed us to provide the community with Seaway Emergency Access Stairs, amenities block, extra beach showers, upgrades to the Seaway Kiosk and the rehabilitation of Moondarewa Spit.

 • to protect the trust land, including buildings on the land;